 According to their contract external managers must provide BNPP AM with any material change regarding their governance, organisation and policies including responsible investments.
 Given our oversight duty, within the AM Select range we receive and review data reports and letters of comfort on Sustainability topics on a monthly basis.
-Overall responsible investment aspects are included in the monitoring of external investment managers through the Clover Rating analysis reviews, which are carried out every 2 years.
+Overall responsible investment aspects are included in the monitoring of external investment managers performed by Delegated Solution through Managers ESG Ratings, reviewed every 2 years or sooner in case of meaningful change, and the portfolios' Quantitative ESG Assessment, every year or sooner in case of meaningful change.